Vedbhanushali/SUPREME_DSA/3_Array/Assignment.md

     if(arr[mid] == 0){
         swap(arr[mid],arr[low]);
         low++; //
-        mid++; //doint this becase it is sure that at arr[low] it will be 1 only if 2 it will be already handled } else if(arr[mid]==1){
+        mid++; //doing this because it makes sure that at arr[low] it will be 1 only if 2 it will be already handled } else if(arr[mid]==1){
         mid++;
     } else {